NikhilAshok1/Strain_Reconstruction/README.md

 - pandas, numpy, matplotlib

 ## How to Use
-1. Upload your experimental strain data (e.g., from Excel)
+1. Upload the experimental strain data (e.g., from Excel)
 2. Run the notebook to perform PCA and select the most informative sensors
 3. Train the ANN model using the selected sensors as inputs
 4. Visualize prediction accuracy and evaluate reconstruction error